octave-app/octave-app.github.io/docs/index.md

 [Andrew Janke](https://apjanke.net) is the current primary maintainer.

 For help with Octave.app, please head to the [octave-app GitHub repo](https://github.com/octave-app/octave-app) and see its issue tracker.
-Andrew also sometimes hangs out on the `#octave` channel on [freenode IRC](https://freenode.net/).
+Andrew also sometimes hangs out on the `#octave` channel on [Libera IRC](https://libera.chat/).

 The full code for all the projects associated with Octave.app is in the [octave-app organization on GitHub](https://github.com/octave-app).
 The major parts are: